mridulthakur009/Employee-Form/README.md

 # Employee-Form

-I have to create a Employee form having Following fields:
+I have to create an Employee form having Following fields:
 First Name:
 Last Name:
 Mob.
 No:
 E-mail:
 Submit Button

-Apply validation as follows:
+Apply validation using JavaScript as follows:
 1. First Name: length should be less than 10.
 2. Last Name: length should be less than 10.
 3. Mob.
 No: Must have length = 10, and in num.
 4. E-mail: Must include one @ and must only have .com at end.

+Note.: Don't apply above mentioned validations using HTML.